For this Puglia Walking Trip departures are available almost all year.

 Why choose this tour for your Walking holidays in Italy?

 They are easy walks in touch with nature and the locals: you will discover step by step the wonders of the Valley of Trulli and relax among bucolic landscapes, ancient roads like the Via Traiana and pristine beaches of the Park Dune Costiere.

 Luggage transport from hotel to hotel, routes designed with accuracy and directions constantly updated, ongoing support for a holiday in complete safety.

-The package includes 2 tastings and 2 delicious masseria dinners in the coastal Dune Park.
+The package includes 2 tastings in small local farms.
 The guided tour with extra virgin olive oil tasting is in a historic farmhouse in the beautiful countryside of Ostuni among ancient olive trees, the true wealth of these lands.
 Another tasting will be at a family-run farm where Milena will capture you with its simplicity.
 Authentic flavours, DOC wines, Slow Food presidium..and your taste buds will thank you!

 We help you to choose

 Our travel packages include just enough to make your holiday safe and serene, you will be free to choose where to stop and when you start walking again, where and what to eat: we will give you informations on our selection of restaurants and goodies affordable for any budget, or if you prefer, we will book for you, for an all inclusive holiday.